physionetchallenges/physionetchallenges.github.io/2023/index.md

 - Stick to the word limit and deadline on the [conference website](http://www.cinc.org/cinc-conference-program-abstracts/).
 Include time for errors, internet outages, etc.
 - Select "PhysioNet/CinC Challenge" as the submission topic so it can be identified easily by the abstract review committee.
 However, do not include the words "PhysioNet" or "PhysioNet/CinC" or "Challenge" in the title because this creates confusion with the hundreds of other articles and the main descriptor of the Challenge.
 - Your title, abstract and author list (collaborators) can be modified in September when you submit the final paper.
 - While your work is bound to change, the quality of your abstract is a good indicator of the final quality of your work.
 We suggest you spell check, write in full sentences, and be specific about your approaches.
-Include your method’s cross validated training performance (using the Challenge metrics) and your score provided by the Challenge submission system.
+Include your method's cross validated training performance (using the Challenge metrics) and your score provided by the Challenge submission system.
 If you omit or inflate this latter score, then your abstract will be rejected.
 - Do not be embarrassed by any low scores.
 We do not expect high scores at this stage.
 We are focused on the thoughtfulness of the approach and quality of the abstract.
 - If you are unable to receive a score during the unofficial phase, then you can still submit, but the work should be very high quality and you should include the cross validation results of your algorithm on training set.